zhangsiy/NetCoreBoilerPlate/Readme.md

 ### Infrastructure Setup

 * npm install
-* Deploy infrastructure via Terraform
+* Deploy shared (aka: non-environment specific) infrastructure via Terraform
-  * gulp terraform:apply
+  * gulp terraform:shared:apply
 * Go to AWS console, and copy the resultant ECR URI into the gulp file
   * Location is marked with "<TO_FILL | ECR_URI>"